Restuta/little-scraper/README.md

 # Little Scraper That Could
 Little Node Scraper with simple but powerful async flow control goodness.
+Batteries included, features:
+* retries falied requests with exponnetial backoff
+* configurable parallization
+* randomized delays for non uniform load
+* browswer headers rotation to appear as a client browser
+* proxy support
+* 👑 the only library with support of generator functions as a source of urls.
+(Useful for APIs or websites that use pagination, but won't tell you what is the last page.)
-Batteries included, so it can cache intermediate results to a file and save to a file as well.
+* can save results to a JSON file (beta feature)
+* all above is configurable

 ## How to use